 Orygen Digital is led by Professor Mario Alvarez-Jimenez.

 Orygen Digital has already developed world-leading youth mental health technologies.
-Our flagship Moderated Online Social Therapy (MOST) platform is the first single digital solution specifically designed to integrate with, and address, the key limitations of current youth mental health services.
+Our flagship digital mental health service MOST is the first single digital solution specifically designed to integrate with, and address, the key limitations of current youth mental health services.
 It has been designed with and for young people and existing services , providing clinicians with evidence-based tools that can be used across the diagnostic and severity spectrums and all stages of treatment.

-In response to the COVID-19 crisis in 2020, Orygen Digital’s MOST platform was generously supported by a $6m grant from the Victorian Government to fast track its roll-out across the state, and a $1m grant from the Telstra Foundation to iterate and improve the MOST technology platform.
+In response to the COVID-19 crisis in 2020, MOST was generously supported by a $6m grant from the Victorian Government to fast track its roll-out across the state, and a $1m grant from the Telstra Foundation to iterate and improve the MOST technology platform.

 The suite of tools provided by MOST includes:

 - Personalised therapy programs: these programs are continuously targeted to each young person’s unique needs and preferences by automated processes and specialist clinicians.

 - Targeted coping support: a diverse digital toolkit of coping supports designed to carry young people through difficult moments, while building their skills and confidence for future resilience.